 CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

-Christian Youth Camps (CYC) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches of Victoria.
+Christian Youth Camps Ltd (CYC Ltd) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches of Victoria and Tasmania.

 - Christian Youth Camps manage a wide range of venues in Victoria (Australia), catering to hundreds of school, church, corporate, conference and other special interest groups throughout the year, as well as its own Holiday Camps and Leadership Development ministries.
 CYC was established by the Christian Community Churches of Victoria and Tasmania (CCCVaT) to manage its camping and conference facilities and properties, in furtherance of the objects and purposes of the CCCVaT, including Adanac CYC, Phillip Island Adventure Resort, CYC The Island, City CYC, and Forest Edge CYC.

 - While it is appreciated that not every group who uses the campsites will share the Christian beliefs of Christian Youth Camps (CYC), all users are expected while attending the campsites to show respect for those beliefs and to avoid conduct and not permit activities (including seminars, conferences, workshops and speeches) during the time at CYC that are inconsistent with those beliefs.
 The General Manager of CYC Ltd maintains the right to refuse or cancel bookings, within the limits of the law, from any group whose activities are deemed to be inappropriate for our venues.

 CLIENT REPRESENTATIVE’S RESPONSIBILITY

 The Client and the Client’s Representative are jointly and severally deemed to be responsible for overall supervision, behaviour & safety of Guests at all times, so as to ensure that:

-- Their use of the Facility and conduct while at the Facility, show respect to and do not cause injury to the religious sensitivities of people of the Christian Community Churches of Victoria.
+- Their use of the Facility and conduct while at the Facility, show respect to and do not cause injury to the religious sensitivities of people of the Christian Community Churches of Victoria and Tasmania.

 - Adequate numbers of dependable & capable adult leaders are provided by the Client, to enable adequate supervision and safety of Guests.